vojtechportes/famoco-test/README.md

 ## Scripts

+- `clean` - will remove build folder
 - `build` - will create production bundle
+- `build:server` - will create server side part of bundle
+- `build:client` - wii create client side part of bundle
 - `start` - will run production version
 - `dev` - will run dev version
-- `clean` - will remove build folder
+- `postinstall` - will run postinstall scripts
 - `lint` - will run css and js linters
 - `lint:css` - will run only css linter